sid88in/serverless-appsync-plugin/doc/resolvers.md

 }
 ```

+For more information, also see the [esbuild option](./general-config.md#Esbuild).

 ## TypeScript support

-You can write JS resolver ins TypeScript.
+You can write JS resolver in TypeScript.
 Resolver files with the `.ts` extension are automatically transpiled and bundled using esbuild.

 ```yaml
 resolvers: